ZekaiUregen/NumberFindGame/NumberFindGame/ReadMe.md

 # Number Find Game

  * Computer and user, each keeps in mind a number which has 4 different digits.
- * First, the user guess a number and the computer returns the answer, then the computer guess a number and user returns the answer, an so on.
+ * First, the user guesses a number and the computer returns the answer, then the computer guesses a number and user returns the answer, and so on.
 Answer format must be '+a-b'.
  * Whoever succeeds in finding the number first wins.

- * In the algorithm, computer creates a possible numbers pool and eliminate numbers from this pool according to each guesses and answers.
+ * In the algorithm, computer creates a possible numbers pool and eliminates numbers from this pool according to each guesses and answers.

  * User gives answer to computer guesses.
-Answer format must be "+a-b".
+Format of the answer  must be "+a-b".
 When the user entered wrong format, all errors were handled.

  * Application takes user guess too.
-User guess must a number which has different 4-digit.
+User guess must a number which has different 4-digits.
 When user entered wrong number format, all errors were handled.

 ## Getting Started